EraKoeks/Expensive-Tracker/README.md

 # Expensive-Tracker

-An app that allows you to enter your fixed costs and have an overview of what goes in and out.
+An Expensive Tracker app that allows you to enter your fixed costs and have an overview of what goes in and out.